grpc-ecosystem/grpc-gateway/docs/docs/mapping/binary_file_uploads.md

 	}

 	//
-	// Now do something with the bytes in the `buffer`
+	// Now do something with the io.Reader in `f`, i.e. read it into a buffer or stream it to a gRPC client side stream.
 	//

 	w.WriteHeader(http.StatusOK)